QLSD: Quantised Langevin stochastic dynamics for Bayesian federated learning: THEORETICAL ANALYSIS

-\textbf{Consistency analysis in the big data regime.} It has been shown in \cite{Brosse2018} that \texttt{ULA} and \texttt{SGLD} define homogeneous Markov chains, each of which admits a unique stationary distribution.
-However, while the invariant distribution of \texttt{ULA} becomes closer to $\pi$ as $N$ increases, on the opposite, the invariant measure of \texttt{SGLD} never comes close to $\pi$ and is in fact very similar to the invariant measure of \texttt{SGD}.
-In addition, the non-compressed counterpart of \texttt{QLSD}$^{\star}$ has been shown not to suffer from this issue and has been theoretically proven to be a a viable alternative to \texttt{ULA} in the big data setting.
+\paragraph{Consistency Analysis in the Big Data Regime} In \citet{brosse2018promises}, it was shown that \texttt{ULA} and \texttt{SGLD} define homogeneous Markov chains, each of which admits a unique stationary distribution.
+However, while the invariant distribution of \texttt{ULA} gets closer to $\pi$ as $N_i$ increases, conversely the invariant measure of \texttt{SGLD} never approaches $\pi$ and is in fact very similar to the invariant measure of \texttt{SGD}.
+Moreover, the non-compressed counterpart of \texttt{QLSD}$^{\star}$ has been shown not to suffer from this problem, and it has been theoretically proven to be a viable alternative to \texttt{ULA} in the Big Data environment.
+Since \qlsd~ is a generalisation of \texttt{SGLD}, the conclusions of \citet{brosse2018promises} hold.
+On the other hand, we show that the reduced-variance alternatives to \texttt{QLSD} that we introduced provide more accurate estimates of $\pi$ as $N_i$ increases, see the last column in \Cref{table:bias}.
+Detailed calculations are deferred to Section S4 in the Supplementary Material.